What To Wear in Europe • Ultimate Packing List for Europe

 I have two bag recommendations for a trip to Europe.
 You can opt for a traditional hardshell suitcase with four wheels or a travel backpack.
 Suitcases with four wheels are best as the ability to roll sideways down the aisle of a train or a sidewalk makes life a lot easier.

-We prefer hardshell as it does a better job at protection and security.
+We prefer hardshell suitcases as they provide better protection and security.
 Our favorite hardshell suitcase is the Delsey Helium Aero 25″.
 Travel backpacks are great for young backpackers, digital nomads, or minimalists!
 They are also great if you want to save on any checked bag fees your air carrier may charge.
 Packing cubes are phenomenal at organizing and separating dirty clothes, and our favorites are from Peak Design.

 If paying for taxis or car rentals makes you hesitant, you’ll want to book accommodation near public transport or have a backpack.
 The Osprey travel backpacks, men’s Farpoint, and women’s Fairview are our favorites.
 For more suggestions, read our post on the best backpacks for Europe.